 Arthur was curious by nature and had a scientific mind.
 Like other landowners and farmers of his time, he had heard that bees could harm plants by draining them of essential fluids, so he designed experiments to see if he could increase yield by netting plants and keeping out the bees.
 When his carefully protected plants yielded next to nothing, he began to ponder.

-In a detailed account of Dobbs’ life by a descendant named Susan Taylor Block, Arthur is described as a hands-on kind of guy.
-She writes that he was known to “get down on his hands and knees to peer at vegetation” and harbored an insatiable curiosity.7
+A detailed account of Dobbs’ life by a descendant named Susan Taylor Block, described Arthur as a hands-on kind of guy.
+She writes that he liked to “get down on his hands and knees to peer at vegetation,” and he harbored an insatiable curiosity.7

 During his study of bees, Dobbs maintained a lively correspondence with another scientist who also latched onto the idea of insect pollination.
-Some say the correspondent, René Réaumur, preceded Dobbs in the formulation of his theory but, in any case, Dobbs was first to present his paper to the Royal Society and today gets all the credit for discovering pollination by insects.
+Some say the correspondent, René Réaumur, preceded Dobbs in the formulation of his theory but, in any case, Dobbs was the first to present his paper to the Royal Society.
+Today he gets all the credit for discovering pollination by insects.

 Dobbs and Réaumur were pen friends and spent a lot of their correspondence arguing about whether honey bees secreted wax from their mouth (Réaumur) or from their anus (Dobbs).
-When examining honey bee feces, Dobbs became convinced that it was largely composed of wax and therefore the tail end of the digestive tract must be the source of beeswax.
+When he examined bee feces, Dobbs believed it was largely composed of wax.
+Therefore, he reasoned that the tail end of the digestive tract delivered beeswax.
 Both men were passionate in their beliefs and each believed the other was out to lunch.
 As we know now, they were both wrong.

 Dobbs’ famous paper “Concerning Bees and Their Methods of Gathering Wax and Honey”8 was received politely by the Royal Society, but not much noticed.
-Many thought he was just plain crazy to suggest plants were dependent on bees for fruit set.
-History shows that it was more than a hundred years before the idea of plant pollination by insects was regarded as fact and Dobbs’ theory — or at least parts of it — became accepted among growers and beekeepers.
+Many thought he was just plain crazy to suggest plants depended on bees for fruit set.
+History shows more than a hundred years passed before the idea of plant pollination by insects was regarded as fact and Dobbs’ theory — or at least parts of it — became accepted among growers and beekeepers.

 So now you know why the colonists didn’t transport honey bees to North America with pollination on their minds.
 They were clueless.
 The period between the first bee introduction in 1622 until Dobbs’ presentation in 1750 was 128 years.
 You can add another 100 years, give or take, until the theory is generally accepted, which puts you around 1850.